matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 }
 ```

-- The Stream interface also declares the Stream.onClose() method which allows you to register Runnable handlers
+- The Stream interface also declares the `Stream.onClose()` method which allows you to register Runnable handlers
 which will be called when the stream is closed.
 An example use case is where code which produces a stream needs
-to know when it is consumed to perform some cleanup
+to know when it is consumed to perform some cleanup.

 ```java
 public Stream<String> streamAndDelete(Path path) throws IOException {